1871fotc/fotc/docs/walks/index.md

 ???+ example "Format improvements"

     We're improving the self-guided walks by converting them to a mobile-friendly format, adding maps, walking instructions, and photos.
-Mobile-friendly walks are shown in **bold**.

     Walks marked with an :octicons-pencil-24: are work in progress.